 This is the lower level.
 Concrete floors and a corrugated metal roof are the perfect backdrop for their decor.

-Having been a co-owner in a boutique specializing in this mix of vintage and new home decor, it was fun to see wares from companies we recognize and to see how the Gaines have added their fabulous decor to allow these pieces to look so special.
-I’m loving this mirror with the vintage treatment.
+Having been a co-owner in a boutique specializing in this mix of vintage and new home decor, it was fun to see wares from companies we recognize.
+The Gaines have added fabulous decor to allow these pieces to look so special.
+I’m loving all the displays that have a vintage look.

 The light fixtures they have in this building are fabulous and look to be a mixture of vintage and reproductions.

-There were lots of creative uses for old junk finds, like this wire fence gate hanging over this perfect peely chippiness!
+There were lots of creative uses for old junk finds.
+Each finish had a perfect peely chippiness!

 I’ve been loving this green lately, so it was fun to see it here in this display made from salvage pieces.